 Doesn’t it sometimes feel harder to organise birthdays for your friends each year?
-You’re constantly under pressure to find cool birthday party games for adults and other unique activities.
+Each year, we get more selective about birthday party games for adults.
 After all, you want your friends to still have an amazing day.

-I’ve found it challenging for birthdays that fall outside of the usual milestones, e.g. 25, 30, etc. The older people get, the more jaded they tend to become.
-So I’ve started to focus more on giving friends a good time and less on the newest year of their life.
+The older people get, the more jaded they tend to become.
+There’s always the feeling of “we’ve seen it all before.”
+To sidestep that feeling, I’ve started to focus more on giving friends a good time and less on the newest year of their life.

 Your Birthday Party Games